ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/offline_data_loading.md

 unzip -q milvus_docs_2.4.x_en.zip -d milvus_docs
 ```

 Now load all the markdown files from the folder `milvus_docs/en/faq` into your data collection.
-For each document, use "# " to separate the content in the file, which can separate the content of each main part of the markdown file.
+For each document, use "# " to separate the content in the file.
+This divides the content of each main part of the markdown file.

 Open `zilliz-llm-rag.py` and append the following code to it: